 Challenge #6: Crying or fussing during nursing

 There are many reasons your little one might not seem too happy during nursing for a while.
 They might be going through a growth spurt, or working on learning something new developmentally, and if it’s either of those things, they will settle back into nursing happily on their own soon.
-Babies who are teething, or who are getting gassy mid-feed and could use a little extra burping can get fussy as well.
+Babies who are teething, or who are getting gassy mid-feed can get fussy as well.
 They could be ready to switch breasts, or to stop feeding entirely for right now.
-If crying or fussiness starts to become a more regular problem, it could be a sign of a bigger-picture problem, like low milk supply, or a tongue tie.
+If crying or fussiness starts to become a more regular problem, it could be a sign of a bigger problem, like low milk supply, a tongue tie, or a very fast milk flow.

 If you think Baby might be getting distracted during feeding, nursing in a dark room can be helpful.
 Walking while nursing can also help ease fussing.
 If the problem persists, try reaching out to a lactation consultant, who may be able to shed more light on what’s going on.